Leadership in the public sector

 Dominik Vogel

-I am Assistant Professor of Public Management at the University of Hamburg.
+I am a Professor of Human Resource Management and Organization in the Public Sector at the Harz University of Applied Sciences, Germany.
 My research focuses on the motivation of public employees, what makes leadership in the public sector successful, how citizens interact with public administrations, and how public organizations manage performance.

 Related